BlackcurrantLabs/MACRO/README.md

 ## Lambda Deployment

 Run npm run zip and upload the generated Archive.zip file as a Lambda source.
-Test the function with any blank event `{}` for memory requirements.
+Test the function with any blank event `{}` with maximum memory possible.
+Then check the actual max memory usage after the lambda function execution completes.
+You can then set your lambda memory to be the next higher option than your current usage.
 Memory required to execute will depend on the size of your database.

 ## Backup trigger and frequency